Community Healing Coalition

 Welcome to Community Healing Coalition

-At CHC, we help individuals and families affected by incarceration and trauma heal, restore relationships, and rebuild their futures.
+At Community Healing Coalition (CHC), we help individuals and families affected by incarceration and trauma heal, restore relationships, and rebuild their futures.
 We believe every story can be transformed and we walk alongside you in that journey toward healing, forgiveness, and new life.

 Our Vision

-Our vision is to see men, women, children, families, and communities affected by mass incarceration and its systemic ripple effects such as foster care healed and made whole through the love of God.
+Our vision is to see men, women, children, families, and communities affected by mass incarceration and its systemic ripple effects, such as foster care, healed and made whole through the love of God that comes through us and others.

 Our Mission